Michael Blassie: Vietnam Unknown

 Blassie's unidentified remains were designated as the Vietnam Unknown service member by Medal of Honor recipient U.S. Marine Corps Sgt.
 Maj.
-Allan J. Kellogg Jr. during a ceremony at Pearl Harbor, Hawaii on May 17, 1984, and were transported aboard the to Naval Air Station Alameda.
+Allan J. Kellogg Jr. during a ceremony at Pearl Harbor, Hawaii on May 17, 1984, and were transported aboard to Naval Air Station Alameda.
 The remains were then sent to Travis Air Force Base on May 24 and arrived at Andrews Air Force Base the following day.

 Many Vietnam veterans, President Ronald Reagan and First Lady Nancy Reagan visited Blassie as he lay in state in the U.S. Capitol.
 An Army caisson carried his casket from the Capitol to the Memorial Amphitheater at Arlington National Cemetery on Memorial Day, May 28, 1984.
 President Reagan presided over the funeral and presented the Medal of Honor to the Vietnam Unknown.
 The President also acted as next of kin to the unidentified Blassie by accepting the interment flag at the end of the ceremony.

 DNA identification had yet to advance to its current state when Blassie's remains were repatriated, and he lay in the Tomb of the Unknowns up to 1998, with visitors paying respects but unaware of his identity.

 Articles in U.S. Veteran Dispatch in 1994 and 1996 had made the claim that Blassie was the Unknown, drawing on Defense Department records.
 A CBS News report in January 1998 subsequently made the same claim.
 They interviewed Parnell, by then a retired Colonel living in Florida.
 He related his story of wrapping the remains, with the dog tags, in plastic.
 After Blassie's family secured permission, the remains were exhumed on May 14, 1998.
 Based on mitochondrial DNA testing, Department of Defense scientists were able to identify Blassie's remains.
 On June 30, 1998, the Defense Department announced that the Vietnam Unknown had been identified.
 On July 10, Blassie's remains were transported to his family in St. Louis, and were later reinterred at Jefferson Barracks National Cemetery.
 The Medal of Honor bestowed upon him as the Vietnam Unknown was not transferred to Blassie after his remains were identified.